Gluesticks Blog

 Create a wall of custom bookcases my customizing wardrobes and bookcases for a beautiful wall of IKEA built-ins.
 Its perfect for maximizing storage in a den, office, or bedroom.

-We added a small IKEA desk off to the side for our computer and our old dining table is being used as a homework and game table.
+We added a small IKEA desk off to the side for our computer as a small home office area, and our old dining table is being used as a homework and game table.
+I may end up adding a bench seat in between the windows for more storage.

 Create a wall of custom bookcases my customizing wardrobes and bookcases for a beautiful wall of IKEA built-ins.
 Its perfect for maximizing storage in a den, office, or bedroom.